 Instructions

-- Carefully remove the step, being careful to keep the mushrooms intact.
+- Carefully remove the stem, being careful to keep the mushrooms intact.

 - Using a spoon, scrape the gills from the inside of the mushroom caps.